gmoellering/visualization-portfolio/assign3&4.md

 ### Part V

 In this visualization, I attempted to implement all the most relevant feedback I recieved.
 I attempted to combine the appeal of the stacked area chart, which the people I interviewed liked because of its 'step-down' nature, with the cleaner lines of a bar chart.
-I think the Stacked Column Chart provided in Flourish does this well.
+I think the stacked column chart provided in Flourish does this well.
+I also updated the color scheme so that it didn't follow the green-red pattern.
+Instead, the green-brown palette will hopefully resonate with the audience as it resembles the turf fields football is played on as well as profit.
+Including both the conference logos and men's basketball data both emerged as very important aspects of the visualization in my feedback session, so I went out of my way to keep those elements as well.

 <p align="center">
   <img src="final_viz.png" title="Football Profits Offset Losses From All Other NCAA Sports (Designed Using Flourish)">
 </p>

+Overall, I think this visualization effectively improves on its predecessor, making it more digestable and more impactful to its target audience.

 ### [Back to Homepage](/README.md)